PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 15:59:59
+Last updated: 2024-04-02 16:01:03
-Random Quote: Experience is not what happens to you; it's what you do with what happens to you. - Aldous Huxley
+Random Quote: If there is no struggle, there is no progress. - Frederick Douglass